MrHuff/TdaToolbox/readme.md

 # TdaToolbox

-#Please give credit to Coricos(https://github.com/Coricos), which is the person I forked it from.
+Please give credit to Coricos(https://github.com/Coricos), which is the person I forked it from.
 This specific package is more less the same as the one on Coricos, but with a more straightforward installation, i.e. it just requires conda more os less.

+## Instructions

+1. Install miniconda or any conda distribution
+2. After installation, create a virtualenv using conda, stick to python3.6
+3. run the line

 ## Introduction